Vietnam.vn - Nền tảng quảng bá Việt Nam

 As one of the experts in this field, Mr. Qian Zhongyuan, Production Director of As One Production (China), shared his experience in producing historical films in China, where filmmakers are supported with funding, expert advice and local authorities also actively support filming.

 Mr. Qian said, “Historical films need to respect the truth and have creative space, helping to broaden the audience’s perspective and thinking about a cultural period.”
-This method helps historical films not only retain their original values but also be entertaining and popular.
+This method helps historical films not only retain their original values but also be entertaining and widespread.

 Future direction – Cinema connects national pride